China's Geography and Security Goals

 The Facts

 China has more different political units as immediate neighbors than any other country except Russia.
-On land, China shares borders with fourteen states.
-The most important of these are Russia, North Korea, Vietnam, Myanmar (Burma), India, Pakistan, Afghanistan, and four states of Central Asia.
+On land, China shares borders with fifteen states.
+The most important of these are Russia, North Korea, Vietnam, Myanmar (Burma), Laos, India, Pakistan, Afghanistan, and four states of Central Asia.
 At sea, Chinese territorial claims abut or overlap with those of some of the same states plus six others, including South Korea, Japan, the Philippines, Brunei, Malaysia, and Indonesia.

 China has had border disputes with many of these countries, leading to military clashes in the post-1949 period with India, Russia (at that time the Soviet Union), and Vietnam, on land.
 At sea, China still has unresolved border issues with many of its neighbors.